 The Surgeons at Sacramento Eye Consultants

 A cataract is a clouding of the eye’s natural lens.
 The lens is responsible for focusing light on the retina.
 However, when the lens is cloudy, light cannot easily pass through and the image becomes blurry.
 If cataracts progress, blindness can result.
 Cataract Surgery is a delicate procedure that requires the expertise of an experienced cataract surgeon.
 At our Sacramento practice, Drs.
-Grutzmacher, Lewis, Sierra, Brubaker, and Lee can help patients suffering from cataracts regain clear vision.
+Lewis, Sierra, Brubaker, Lee, and Liu can help patients suffering from cataracts regain clear vision.

 Cataracts typically develop with age, but can also be caused by genetics, eye injuries, diseases, or medications.
 Individuals with mild cataracts may benefit from a new prescription.
 However, if the condition progresses, cataract surgery should be considered for permanent removal